tmtsoftware/osw-examples/lscs-example/docs/src/main/input-output.md

 A representative subset of the commands have been implemented.
 The plan was to do them all, but the documentation gets less reliable towards the end and is missing command examples for a few important commands.

-There is a subproject called `lscs-commands`.
+There is a subproject called `lscsCommands`.
 This project contains all the code to create Assembly Setups and to extract and convert an Assembly Setup to a segment command string.

 Under the package `m1cs.segments.segcommands` there is a file for each implemented command that is the name of the